 Although called an oil, it’s actually a liquid plant wax and has been used in folk medicine for a number of ailments.
 For instance, Native Americans use jojoba oil for treating sores and bruises.

-It’s also used by people who are balding because it encourages hair regrowth.
+It’s also used by people who are balding since it encourages hair regrowth.
 Because it’s an emollient, it soothes the surface area and unclogs hair follicles.

 Many people know jojoba oil to be a carrier oil for essential oil uses, such as making all-natural skin and hair products, but it’s actually an effective moisturizer and healer on its own too.
-You’ll be surprised to learn what using just a dap of jojoba oil can do!
+You’ll be surprised to learn what using just a dab of jojoba oil can do!

 What Is Jojoba Oil?

 Mature jojoba plants are woody perennial bushes that don’t shed their leaves when the seasons change.
 When planted from seeds, jojoba plants can take up to three years to produce flowers, and the gender can only be determined by the flowers.

 At room temperature, jojoba oil is liquid because of its unsaturated fatty acids.
 Like some natural oils, jojoba oil does not break down or become rancid.
 It actually has a very long shelf life, which makes it good for cosmetic products and applications.

 Jojoba oil contains beneficial ingredients, including vitamin E, vitamin B complex, silicon, chromium, copper and zinc.
 It has a very high percentage of iodine at 82 percent, which gives jojoba oil its power to heal.

 1. Moisturizes Skin

 Is jojoba oil a good face moisturizer?
 That’s actually one of the top jojoba oil benefits, which is due to its ability to act just like our natural oils.